pink-junkjard/hyperfiddle/README.md

 We are in early access / private beta, contact us.

-We're nearing a 0.1 open-source release in Q2 2018.

 ### Blocking 0.1.0: Cloud beta

 - [x] Performance (Hyperfiddle must respond as fast as a Clojure repl)